microsoft/hands-on-lab-azure-functions/docs/workshop.md

 func azure functionapp publish func-std-<your-instance-suffix-name>
 ```

-### Test with Postman
+## Test the Function App deployed in Azure

-Let's give a try using Postman.
+Let's give the new function a try using Postman.
 Go to the Azure Function and select `Functions` then `AudioUpload` and select the `Get Function Url` with the `default (function key)`.
 The Azure Function url is protected by a code to ensure a basic security layer.

 ![Azure Function url credentials](assets/func-url-credentials.png)

 Use this url into your Postman to upload the audio file.

-Here are the files that you can use:
+You can use the provided sample audio files to test the function:

 - [Microsoft AI](assets/audios/MicrosoftAI.wav)
 - [Azure Functions](assets/audios/AzureFunctions.wav)